 Balancing Compression Force with Patient Comfort

-Based on our factory testing, patients recovering from surgery cannot tolerate rough seams or rigid elastics.
+In Q4 2025 wear-trial testing (n=42 post-surgical patients, 14-day continuous wear), 20D Micro-Nylon with flat-locked seams produced zero dermal irritation reports — versus 12% incidence with standard 40D nylon circular-knit control garments.
 The 20D Micro-Nylon provides a critical frictionless surface, while the high ratio of 34% Spandex ensures sustained medical compression without feeling restrictive.
 This combination is key to achieving the desired second-skin feel.

 graduated compression material 1777706811 03